-This is the User Guide for Focusrite Control, the software application developed for use with the Focusrite Scarlett 3rd Generation range of USB audio interfaces.
+This is the User Guide for Focusrite Control, the software application that has been developed specifically for use with the Focusrite Scarlett 3rd Generation range of USB audio interfaces.

 If you've just become the owner of a Scarlett 3rd Generation interface, you'll need both this User Guide and the User Guide for your hardware.
-You can download the hardware User Guide from focusrite.com/downloads.
+You can download the hardware User Guide from http://uk.focusrite.com/downloads.

-The combination of the Scarlett's excellent audio performance and professional build quality with Focusrite Control's simple and intuitive interface will, in conjunction with the Digital Audio Workstation (DAW) of your preference, provide you with a versatile computer recording system.
+The combination of the Scarlett's excellent audio performance and professional build quality with Focusrite Control's simple and intuitive interface will, in conjunction with the Digital Audio Workstation (DAW) of your preference, provide you with a highly versatile computer recording system.